Here are some of the brilliant people I am lucky enough to work with:

 Gavin Stride is a dear dear friend and a principle collaborator of my work.
 He makes wonderful thought provoking shows especially for village halls and is a lover and huge supporter of the crafts industry.
 He's also big boss man at Farnham Maltings and works tirelessly and seemingly effortlessly at making the world happier, healthier & safer. www.gavinstride.co.uk

-Grace Kiely is an extraordinary artist, actor, devisor, singer who can be found, when not practising her beloved double bass, making costumes for a Macnas parade or recording a song with her chief caresser for Moonfish Theatre Company in Galway. www.gracekielyartist.weebly.com
+Grace Kiely is an extraordinary artist, actor, devisor, singer who can be found, when not touring the world with Moonfish, making costumes for a Macnas parade, or puppeteering for Branar, at home in Galway playing her beloved double bass. www.gracekielyartist.weebly.com

 A force to be reckoned with on the Scottish music and theatre scene, composer, musician, performer and occasional late night whiskey drinker Michael John McCarthy.
 He's also an amazing people connector. www.michaeljohnmccarthy.com